Vivek-04022001/documentation/plone.app.dexterity/advanced/files-and-images.md

 This chapter describes how to work with file and image fields, including blobs.

-Plone has dedicated `File` and `Image` types, and it is often preferable to use these for managing files and images.
+Plone has dedicated `File` and `Image` types, and it's often preferable to use these for managing files and images.
-However, it is sometimes useful to treat fields on an object as binary data.
+However, it's sometimes useful to treat fields on an object as binary data.
 When working with Dexterity, you can accomplish this by using [`plone.namedfile`](https://pypi.org/project/plone.namedfile/) and [`plone.formwidget.namedfile`](https://pypi.org/project/plone.formwidget.namedfile/).

 The `plone.namedfile` package includes four field types, all found in the `plone.namedfile.field` module.